benevbright/react-navigation-collapsible/README.md

 ## Compatibility 🚧

-📌 In `v5.7.0`, everything has been migrated to use hooks.
-Please see [a guide for the breaking change](https://github.com/benevbright/react-navigation-collapsible/compare/v5.6.4...v5.7.0#diff-04c6e90faac2675aa89e2176d2eec7d8).
+📌 Everything has been migrated to use hooks in `v5.7.0`.
+Please apply the breaking changes according to this README.

 | `react-navigation` | `react-navigation-collapsible` | Documentation                                                                        |
 | ------------------ | ------------------------------ | ------------------------------------------------------------------------------------ |